the-main-thing/blog/src/pages/maybe-you-dont-need-ssr.md

 You complete the migration in under a week.
 The app feels faster.
 Your frontend team closes tasks faster.
 There are fewer bugs.

+Your zero users are now safe.
+Wow, what a relief!

 ### Conclusion

 I’ve seen this happen several times — a team decides to move to SSR.
 And most of the time, I see the same thing: